Diffusion-Based Feature Denoising with NNMF for Robust handwritten digit multi-class classification: Results and Discussion

 \section{Results and Discussion}

-The suggested system is estimated on clean and adversarial test data.
+{The results should be interpreted in the context of robustness evaluation and methodological validation.} The suggested system is estimated on clean and adversarial test data.
 Four rating scenarios are considered: the baseline model for clean data, the defended model for clean data, the baseline model on adversarial attack, and the defended model under adversarial attacks.

-Table~\ref{tab:results_full} brief performance in multiple valuation metrics.
-On clean data, both patterns obtain high accuracy, and the baseline model performs slightly better than the defended model.
-However, in the adversarial case, the baseline model experiences an acute drop in achievement, indicating its sensitivity to powerfall perturbations.

-In contrast, the presentation of the defended model improved robustness.
-Although its clean accuracy is slightly lower, it preserves more steady performance when estimated on adversarial data.
-This proposes that diffusion-based denoising process support preserves helpful feature representations even in noisy or perturbed situations.

-In addition to standard metrics such as accuracy and F1-score, probabilistic measures including ROC-AUC, log-loss, and Brier score are also reported.
-These metrics provide additional information on the reliability and standardization of the prediction, allowing for a more complete evaluation of the behavior of the model \cite{medium2023metric}.

-In total, the outcome sign indicates that the combination of hybrid feature representation with diffusion-based denoising supply the best balance between accuracy and robustness likened to the baseline model.

-The results emphasize that, while the baseline model performs a bit better on clean data, it is completely drop in adversarial trouble.
-In contrast, the defended model preserves more consistent performance and obtains noticeable improvements in robustness metrics, including accuracy, precision, recall, F1-score, and ROC-AUC.
-This explains the effectiveness of applying diffusion-based denoising within the hybrid feature space.
+Table~\ref{tab:results_full} shows performance comparison on clean and adversarial data with fixed $k = 30$, and Table~\ref{tab:results_full_optimized} shows the same metrics using the optimized $k = 70$ component number for NNMF.
+We can see a significant improvement on metrics after optimization for the case of Robust\_Def.